telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 ````

-1. If not already present, add this line to the __Configure__ method of the `Startup.cs` to assure that the application can serve static files:
+1. If not already present, add this line to the __Configure__ method of the `Startup.cs` to ensure that the application can serve static files:

 	````CSharp
 app.UseStaticFiles();